mfoxstudio/MFUnderlinedTextView/README.md

 A customized text view with underlines。

-Set the color of line like below: [underlinedTextView setUnderlineColor:[UIColor redColor]]
+Set the color of line like: [underlinedTextView setUnderlineColor:[UIColor redColor]]